Compliance Watch:

 Do employers have to pay overtime in Florida?

 In Florida, employers subject to the federal FLSA are mandated by law to compensate non-exempt employees for all overtime hours worked.
 The FLSA applies to the majority of employers, encompassing those with sales of at least $500,000 a year or who participate in interstate commerce.
 Despite the perception among small businesses that they may be exempt, the ‘interstate commerce’ factor is very broad.
 It includes various interstate activities such as telephone communications, mail correspondence, or handling goods destined for other states.
-As a result, it is uncommon for an organization to be exempt from FLSA, and hence overtime coverage.
+As a result, it is uncommon for an organization to be exempt from FLSA and, hence, overtime coverage.

 Can an employee refuse to work overtime in Florida?